Arcane2202/Bengali-Audio-Speech-Sentiment-Classification/README.md

 ### Objectives
 - To demonstrate and evaluate Machine Learning models in Bengali speech sentiment classification.
 - To design and implement Deep Learning models, mostly neural network architectures, for the same.
-- To Ensemble the used Machine Learning models and used Deep Learning models among themselves.
+- To ensemble the used Machine Learning models and used Deep Learning models among themselves.
 - To provide a comparative analysis of the ML and DL models based on their performances while testing.

 ## Repository Structure